 Brad Williams, Officer

-Robert Carter, Officer
+Robert Carter, Officer/ Emergency Management

-Steve Smith, Officer
+Steve Smith, Sergeant/FTO

-Dee White, Dispatcher/Operator
+Dee White, Communication Center Coordinator

 Tammie Gardner, Dispatcher/Operator

-Antoine Stewart, Event Security
+Antoine Stewart, Security Officer

 Bridgett Doty, Parking Officer

-Interacting with a DePauw Public Safety Officer
+Interacting with a DePauw POLICE Officer

 A police officer will not detain you for an unreasonable amount of time and may not arrest you without cause.
 If you are placed under arrest, the officer must tell you with what crime you are charged.
 Individual cases must be reviewed by a judge for cause within 48 hours.
-If you are given a citation by a Public Safety Police Officer, this is a state citation and in addition to a referral to the Community Standards Committee.
+If you are given a citation by a DePauw Police Officer, this is a state citation and is in addition to a referral to the Community Standards Committee.
 You will receive communication from the Putnam County Prosecutor’s Office, usually in the form of a summons to court with an assigned court date.
 Community Standards will also contact you in regards to the University’s process.

 Note: The contents of this page are intended to provide useful information to the general public.
 It should not be construed as legal advice or counsel.
 You should consult an attorney who may advise you of your specific legal rights and remedies in a given circumstance.